braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder/query_templates.md

 ### Email subscription group opt-ins and opt-outs

-For each week, you'll see the number of unique user opt-ins and opt-outs of any email subscription groups.
+For each week, you'll see the number of unique user opt-ins and opt-outs of any email subscription group.

 ![]({% image_buster /assets/img_archive/query_builder_q2.png %}){: style="max-width:70%;"}